James R. Hurley: Career

 As a state senator in August 1983, Hurley received a reprimand from a legislative ethics panel for accepting a $10,000 fee in a land deal between Wawa, Inc. and the state.

 Outside politics Hurley worked in public relations and advertising.
 He created the non-profit Affordable Homes of Millville Ecumenical (AHOME) and served on its board of directors.
 In December 2010, Hurley was named AHOME's first Chairman Emeritus.
 The James R. Hurley Industrial Park in Millville is named for him.

+Personal life and death

+Hurley was married to his wife, Walda, from 1952 until her death in 2022.

+Hurley died June 17, 2023, at the age of 91.